Operial/Server-Discovery/README.md

   for the actual ping (`SlpClient.pingResolved(...)`) - a hung lookup can now only ever tie up a DNS-pool thread, not one everything else depends on to get pinged at all.
+- A related but distinct bug, found from a log where the directory fetch, the default thumbnail fetch, and the custom API *all* failed with "connect timed out" at the exact same moment - right as ~2200 pings were saturating `NetworkExecutor`, which `api/HttpUtil.java`'s `HttpClient` was *also* configured to use for its own callback dispatch. `HttpClient` is asynchronous, but it still needs its executor to run completion callbacks ("the connection succeeded, continue") - with every worker thread tied up in a blocking ping `Socket` call, those callbacks could queue behind thousands of them and never get a turn within the timeout, even if the TCP connection itself went through fine elsewhere. `HttpUtil` now has its own small, dedicated pool (8 threads - a handful of HTTP fetches never need more), fully isolated from ping and DNS traffic.

 Also fixed: `NativeImage.read` only understands PNG, confirmed by a real crash log - it threw `Bad PNG Signature` trying to decode the default